The Torres del Paine trek - which includes the O and W Circuits is nothing short…

 - Two pairs of comfortable pants for walking with one pair to be used for everyday wear and one pair for on the plane or in a relaxed setting like the Levita pant from Arcteryx

-- One Goretex raincoat – that can be also be used as a base layer like this one
+- One Goretex raincoat – that can be also be used as a base layer

 - One set of sleepwear